sourcegraph/about/handbook/engineering/hiring/software-engineer-engineering-tools.md

 # Software Engineer - Developer tools

-We are looking for software engineers that are passionate about productivity and helping other be more productive.
+We are looking for software engineers that are passionate about productivity and improving development experience.
+You will work with our internal customers, Sourcegraph developers, to build tools and systems that make us more efficient.

 ## Qualifications